kimdswg/alzheimers-prediction/README.md

   but did not participate in analysis or writing of this report.
 A complete listing of ADNI investigators can be found at: http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf*

-## Objective
-The question we want to answer is:

->What is the minimal set of diagnostic predictors that can lower the overall cost of clinical testing without sacrificing a substantial degree of diagnostic accuracy?

-Therefore, our goal is not to develop a machine learning algorithm that accurately predicts Alzheimer's disease risk, but to find out which clinical diagnostic tests have the most influence on final positive diagnosis.

 ## Summary of Results